To update an employees tax file declaration you need to open the employee file and then click the 'Tax File Declaration' tab on the left menu.

 - If an employee is not an Australian resident for tax purposes, they cannot claim the tax free threshold.

 - Only a non-Australian resident can be an approved working holiday maker.
 For more information on what an approved working holiday maker is, click here.
+If an employee is an approved working holiday maker, the country stated on the employee's visa must also be selected.
+This is essential for STP reporting.
+Further information on this can be found here.
 Refer to the section below "Changing an employee's working holiday maker status" for detailed instructions on this workflow.

 - If an employee has an STSL debt and the 'Has accumulated STSL debt' checkbox is ticked, additional settings will display to determine the calculation method to be used when calculating the employee's STSL debt.
 The default method selected will be taxable earnings.
 For more information on the different calculation methods, refer to our detailed STSL support article.